simonmichael/hledger_site/src/doc.md

 </style>

 hledger has a lot of documentation, to suit different needs.
-Here is the overview.
 Docs can also be accessed from the left sidebar.

 ## Reference

 The manuals are thorough and authoritative.
 Do at least skim the table of contents so you'll know where to look in future.
-You can also read these locally with commands like `hledger help`, `hledger CMD --help`, `hledger-ui --man`, `hledger-web --info`, `man hledger-ui`, `info hledger-web`:
+You can also view the manuals locally with commands like `hledger help`, `hledger CMD --help`, `hledger-ui --man`, `hledger-web --info`, `man hledger-ui`, `info hledger-web`:

 - **[hledger manual](hledger.md)**